 Spacing interval: Once per week

 After all, your time is best spent on learning those items that you were not able to recall, and this is the key idea behind Sebastian Leitner’s entire system.
-Seeing your box 3 fill up with cards is a sign of progress and once you feel like you have mastered a card, you can take that card and put it on the side.
+Seeing your box 3 fill up with cards is a sign of progress, and once you feel like you have mastered a card, you can take that card and put it to the side.
 Correctly answering a card from the third box only once is usually not a sign of mastery, though.
-Before putting a card on the side, try to be critical of your answers.
+Before putting a card away, try to be critical of your answers.
 After all, when using this learning method, you’re both in the role of a tester and a testee.